Hamza-Ali0719/DecodeLabs-Internship/Task-2-HamzaAli/README.md

 ## 2. Objectives

-* To design and implement a reusable, object-oriented machine learning pipeline for multi-class classification.
+* To design and implement a reusable, object-oriented machine learning pipeline for multi-class classification
-* To preprocess a real-world (synthetic) dataset, including cleaning, encoding, and feature scaling.
+* To preprocess a real-world (synthetic) dataset, including cleaning, encoding, and feature scaling
-* To apply **Logistic Regression** to predict categorical outcomes with high interpretability.
+* To apply **Logistic Regression** to predict categorical outcomes with high interpretability
-* To evaluate model performance using multiple metrics and compare against a **Baseline**.
+* To evaluate model performance using multiple metrics and compare against a **Baseline**
-* To analyze feature importance.
+* To analyze feature importance
-* To produce professional artifacts such as logs, reports, and visualizations.
+* To produce professional artifacts such as logs, reports, and visualizations

 ---